Accepting Checks by Phone and FAX

 The secure online check form that your customers complete themselves (especially when used with the Signature Capture feature) fully complies with all laws and e-commerce regulations.
 The customer's IP address is recorded along with the exact date/time of the submission.

 You next best bet as far as being able to prove the customer authorized their check is to have them fill out, sign and fax or scan and email you a copy.
 At that point you can use either the full Vcheck form (which requires the customer's email address and can email them a receipt), or the Phone Order form (which does not require the customer's email address) to re-enter the customer's data and create a Vcheck.

 Both forms can be quickly accessed under the Customers menu on the left navigation.
 Since these forms are available to the public you don't have to be logged in to your Vcheck account to access them.
 You can bookmark them or drag and make a desktop shortcut for easy access.

 Unlike ACH checks, with Vcheck you can still accept checks by phone.
 Once you have all the information required you simple use the desired Vcheck form to enter a check into the system.
 Accepting checks by phone puts the burden of proof of customer's authorization on you.
 Below are specific details on accepting checks by phone and a sample script for doing so.
-You can also download a PDF version of the phone script at the bottom of this page.

 Accepting Checks by Phone